Privacy & Security

 Google: Google collects information such as battery level, how often you use your apps, and the quality and duration of your network connections (cellular, Wi-Fi, and Bluetooth).
 The setting whether you want to send usage and diagnostic data to Google applies device-wide.
 You can change it at any time: Google Support

-In addition to the collection of diagnostic data by Google or Apple, we use the Sentry service - we run this ourselves on our servers (no data is sent to Sentry).
-Sentry is a service that helps us to detect serious and critical errors in the app (e.g. errors that cause an app crash).
-For this purpose, your device may send error messages in the background to our Sentry instance.
-We use these error messages exclusively to improve the app.
-These error messages contain data that could possibly be associated with you, such as your app version, information about your device (e.g. Android version) and a unique anonymized ID (usage data such as your name or your registered times are not transmitted under any circumstances).
-Before a message is sent, we remove your email address and your IP address from the message.
+Sentry: In addition to collecting diagnostic data from Google or Apple, we use a service called Sentry (sentry.io/privacy).
+Sentry is a service that helps us notice serious and critical errors in the app (e.g. errors that result in an app crash).
+To do this, your device may send error messages to Sentry in the background.
+We use these error messages solely to improve the app.
+These error messages contain data such as your app version, information about your device (e.g. Android version) and a unique anonymous ID generated per error (usage data such as your name or your entered times are never transmitted).
+Before a message is sent, we remove your email address, IP address or other personal data from the message on your device.

-We collect this data only to offer you a good experience with our product and to ensure a smooth operation.
-As a legal basis we cite here Art.
+We collect this data only to provide you with a good experience with our product and to ensure smooth operation.
+As a legal basis, we cite here Art.
 6 para.
 1 lit. a DSGVO and Art.
 6 para.
 1 lit. b DSGVO.

 In order to use StampLab, you may need a paid subscription.
 As part of taking out such a subscription, we use various payment service providers to offer you different payment methods.
 We use the following service providers: